Main Street Capital Corp.: Is This the Stock Market’s Safest 8.1% Yield?

 The business stands in a solid financial position, to begin with.

 With BDCs, we use a metric called distributable net investment income to measure performance.
-This provides us with the best picture as to how much cash management can return to shareholders.
+This provides us with the best picture as to how much cash the company can return to shareholders.

 In 2018, analysts estimate Main Street will generate $2.69 per share in distributable net investment income.
-Over the same period, executives have paid out $2.28 per share in regular distributions—which comes out to a payout ratio of 85%.
+Over the same period, the firm has paid out $2.28 per share in regular distributions—which comes out to a payout ratio of 85%.

 Generally, I like to see companies pay out 90% or less of their profits to shareholders.
 That leaves management with a little wiggle room to keep mailing out checks even in the event of a downturn.
 So Main Street’s dividend policy sits well within my comfort zone.